WakiMak/trentent.github.io-forked/_posts/2018-01-15-meltdown-performance-impact-evaluation-citrix-xenapp-6-5.md

 [<img class="aligncenter wp-image-2668 size-full" src="http://theorypc.ca/wp-content/uploads/2018/01/LocationC_Hosts-1.png" alt="" width="1445" height="517" srcset="http://theorypc.ca/wp-content/uploads/2018/01/LocationC_Hosts-1.png 1445w, http://theorypc.ca/wp-content/uploads/2018/01/LocationC_Hosts-1-300x107.png 300w, http://theorypc.ca/wp-content/uploads/2018/01/LocationC_Hosts-1-768x275.png 768w" sizes="(max-width: 1445px) 100vw, 1445px" />](http://theorypc.ca/wp-content/uploads/2018/01/LocationC_Hosts-1.png)

-We can see in Location A the CPU load is pretty similar until the 20% mark, then separation starts to ramp up fairly drastically.Â For Location C, unfortunately, we are undergoing maintenance on the &#8216;patched&#8217; VM&#8217;s, so I&#8217;m showing this data for transparency but it&#8217;s only relevant up to the 14th.Â I&#8217;ll update this in the next few days when the &#8216;patched&#8217; VM&#8217;s come back online.
+We can see in Location A the CPU load is pretty similar until the 20% mark, then separation starts to ramp up fairly drastically.Â For Location C, unfortunately, we are undergoing maintenance on the 'patched' VM's, so I'm showing this data for transparency but it's only relevant up to the 14th.Â I'll update this in the next few days when the 'patched' VM's come back online.

-Now, I&#8217;m going to look at how &#8220;Windows&#8221; is reporting CPU performance vs the Hosts CPU utilization.
+Now, I'm going to look at how "Windows" is reporting CPU performance vs the Hosts CPU utilization.

 ### Location A